waimea-dt/web-db-project-template-level-2/SETUP.md

 - **Python** (from Microsoft)
 - **Better Jinja** (from Samuel Colvin)

-You should also have the following (just to n=make life better):
+You should also have the following (just to make life better):

 - **GitHub Markdown Preview extension pack** (enables Markdown features and preview so that they match those on GitHub)
 - **Error Lens** (places error messages inline, next to code)